 To the woman He said, "I will greatly multiply Your pain in childbirth, In pain you will bring forth children; Yet your desire will be for your husband, And he will rule over you."

 Genesis 3:16 (NASB)

-Does this suggest either "light snack" or "sex orgy" version?
+Does this suggest the "light snack" (oral ingestion of literal fruit) version or a "sex orgy" version?
 Right.
-Are you keeping a tally on this?
-The paucity of checkmarks in the "light snack" column is looking rather conspicuous.
+Keep a tally on this.
+The paucity of checkmarks in the "light snack" column will begin to look rather conspicuous.

 Eve had not yet borne children so this consequence can't relate to a prior birthing experience, yet, in keeping with the "tooth for a tooth" judicial model it could, and, really, MUST relate to a conception.
 In fact, the NASB version I offered really fails us here, as does the popular NIV.
 The KJV rendering is much, much better, but let me offer the Young's Literal Translation, which is even better yet.

 Unto the woman He said, `Multiplying I multiply thy sorrow and thy conception, in sorrow dost thou bear children, and toward thy husband [is] thy desire, and he doth rule over thee.'